How to Run in Winter: 10 Tips to Keep You Moving

 Also, have a plan for what to wear when you finish the run so you can get out of your wet clothes right away.
 Bring dry, warm clothes to change into if you are not running straight home.

 For your base layer, wear a long-sleeved running tech shirt (one with moisture-wicking materials that will help keep sweat from sitting on your skin) and running tights.
 You want your base layer to help keep you dry and insulated from the cold.
+Stay away from cotton as it holds moisture and instead opt for lightweight long-sleeve shirts made from synthetic, technical fabric.

 Depending on how cold it gets in your area, you may need extra heavy running shirts and extra thick running tights for the coldest days.
-You will also need a running jacket that is windproof.
+You may also need a vest and a running jacket that is windproof.
 Once again, if you live in a very cold climate, you will probably need two versions of jackets so you have a heavier-weight running jacket for the colder months.
 I wear my heaviest running jacket in January and February in NYC, and sometimes even in March, as our cold months hit later and last longer in recent years.

 2. Break out the winter accessories.